-Gran survived the merge at the end of Cheeky Weekly's run, appearing in Whoopee for some years, although as from Whoopee! and Cheeky dated 09 May 1981 the strip was retitled Robot Granny.
-Following Whoopee's merge with Wow, the title of the strip was again changed, this time to Gran's Gang.
-See Peter Gray's blog for more info and examples of Gran's post-Cheeky Weekly incarnations.
+Gran survived the merge at the end of Cheeky Weekly's run, transferring into Whoopee in February 1980, and the character featured regularly until Whoopee itself was subsumed into Whizzer and Chips in April 1985, although as from Whoopee! and Cheeky dated 09 May 1981 the strip was retitled Robot Granny.
+Following Whoopee's absorption of Wow in July 1983, the title of the strip was again changed, this time to Gran's Gang.
+See here for more info and examples of Gran's post-Cheeky Weekly incarnations.

 Gran also appeared on page 31 of the final issue of Cheeky Weekly dated 02 February 1980, as those characters who would survive the merge with Whoopee! met their new comic chums.
 I think we can allow a little license in this instance, since Gran had not been depicted as a TV programme in Cheeky Weekly since July the previous year, and anyway the editor had little option than to include Gran alongside the other characters who would transfer into Whoopee!
 However, having said that, Paddywack, whose ambiguous position in Cheeky's universe mirrors Gran's, (being a fictitious character who made one appearance in Cheeky's world) also survived the merge yet did not appear in that meeting between refugees from Cheeky Weekly and their Whoopee!
 Pals.
 Cheeky Weekly remained inconsistent to the end.

 Gran - The Whoopee Years